 Our study focuses on one CSU campus, Sacramento (CSUS).
 In 2003, over twothirds of all CSU first-time freshmen were enrolled in a remedial math or English course, with the vast majority of campuses at over 50 percent, and the Sacramento campus at 66 percent (Figure 1).
-This is substantially higher than the national average, which includes selective four-year campuses (Parsad & Lewis, 2003).
-Whether the discrepancy from national statistics reflects higher standards in California (and thus lower thresholds for remediation) or lower levels of academic preparedness among California's college matriculants relative to the average college matriculant in the nation, the fact that two out of three CSU freshmen require remediation speaks to the magnitude of the challenge educators in California face with respect to postsecondary preparation.
+This is substantially higher than the national average of 28 percent, which includes selective four-year campuses (Parsad & Lewis, 2003).
+Whether the discrepancy from national statistics reflects higher standards in California (and thus lower thresholds for remediation) or lower levels of academic preparedness among California's college matriculants relative to the average college matriculants in the nation, the fact that eight of ten CSU freshmen require remediation speaks to the magnitude of the challenge educators in California face with respect to postsecondary preparation.

-Despite our focus on one campus, we believe that this study is applicable to the entire 23-campus CSU system (serving over 350,000 undergraduates annually) for several reasons.
-First, the English and mathematics placement tests and standards are employed uniformly across all CSU campuses.
-Second, the average characteristics of students attending the Sacramento campus place them toward the middle of the distribution of those characteristics across the 23 campuses that make up the CSU system.
-It is among the largest of the 23 CSU campuses, enrolling approximately 24,000 undergraduate students, or 7 percent of all undergraduate CSU students.
+Despite our focus on one campus, this study is applicable to the entire 23-campus CSU system (serving over 350,000 undergraduates annually) for several reasons.
+First, the English and mathematics placement tests and standards are employed uniformly across all CSU campuses, so there is no loss of generality by focusing on one campus.
+Second, the Sacramento campus is representative of other campuses in the system in terms of its socioeconomic and racial/ethnic composition.
+It is among the largest of the 23 CSU campuses, enrolling approximately 24,000 undergraduate students or 7 percent of all undergraduate CSU students.
+7 CSUS is surpassed in enrollment by only four other CSU campuses, all of which are located in southern California.
 Finally, EAP was implemented statewide in 2004, removing the possibility of learning effects that might have differentially influenced specific campuses, regions of the state, or high schools.
-It is worth noting that CSUS also appears to be similar along many dimensions to a variety of campuses that are part of large public flagship systems in other states, including the University of North Carolina-Charlotte, the University of Texas-Arlington, Ohio's Bowling Green State University, and the University of Central Oklahoma.